Deployment

 export GITHUB_TOKEN=your_token_here

-./pulumi/trigger-deploy.sh stage
+./pulumi/trigger-deploy.sh stage # or prod

 Using curl directly: